vsolovyov/blog/content/good-webcams.md

 HDMI-to-USB converter, but his camera can't output a live stream into HDMI, only a recorded video.

-So we had idea - maybe it is possible to create a good webcam ourselves.
+So we had an idea - maybe it is possible to create a good webcam ourselves.
 Why would anybody need that?
 Well, it’s almost 2021 now, streaming is still on the rise, pandemic is going strong and video meetings are everywhere.
 People are willing to spend some money, as indicated by countless videos on YouTube